- Tuition Assistance

 TUITION INSURANCE: Westmark offers tuition insurance through A.W.G.
 Dewars.
 The cost of this insurance is 2% of the annual tuition.
 This insurance is optional to all families who pay their tuition in full by July 1; it is mandatory for any family choosing any one of our payment plan options.

-The deadline to apply for financial aid for the 2019-2020 academic year is Friday, January 11, 2019.
-For technical assistance with the FAST site and application completion, contact FAST directly at email@example.com or (877) 326-FAST.
+The deadline to apply for financial aid for the 2020-2021 academic year as a returning family is January 11, 2020.
+The deadline to apply for financial aid for the 2020-2021 academic year as a new family is February 8, 2020.
+For technical assistance with the FAST site and application completion, contact FAST directly at firstname.lastname@example.org or (877) 326-FAST.
 Families who have questions regarding our tuition assistance program should contact the Business Office.

 All students currently enrolled as well as all new students to the school are welcome to apply.
 Our Tuition Assistance Committee offers aid based on each family’s demonstrated need.
 To assist the committee in reviewing financial need, every family must complete an application with FAST (Financial Aid for School Tuition).
 FAST is an independent resource service which makes recommendations on what each family may be able to contribute toward their child’s educational expenses based on the information evaluated.